 Farming is another way for vets to get past their PTSD.

 Civilians can help veterans with PTSD through new hobbies, new activities, new social groups, and new peer groups.

 My PTSD began the first time my mother tried to kill me.
 It increased after the second time she tried to kill me.
 After failing to kill me physically, my mother spent the rest of my childhood doing her best to kill me mentally and emotionally.
 Decades later I finally understood that my mother wanted me dead because I was her second daughter instead of her first son.

 My PTSD was compounded by the Biblical story of Abraham and Isaac.
 If Abraham was willing to kill his son because God told him to, I feared my mother would kill me if other people told her to.
 And then I became terrified that anyone who didn’t like something about me would try to kill me.
 But after decades of terror that anyone could kill me, I now know how to feel safe.
 I have a happy ending I never expected.

 Murder is a physical and emotional experience.
 My physical and emotional safety experience — the one that washes away the terror — is listening to the main and end title music from the movie To Kill a Mockingbird.
 To read how I made the discovery of my safety experience and why it is a physical and emotional experience for me, read the Murder Secret Families page at speakingfromtriumph.com.
+You will find the information on To Kill A Mockingbird after my journal entries.
 Since I wrote about this in detail on that page, I will not write about it in detail here.
 But, I will explain what to look for so that other people with PTSD can identify their safety experiences.
 Below are specific steps to take, but first I will explain what I now know about safety experiences.